Tight Bounds for The Price of Fairness: Upper Bounds for The Price of Proportional Fairness

-Proposition \ref{prop:cstar} provides a complete characterization of the optimal solution to Problem \eqref{op44}, which leads to the first main result on the upper found of the POF for the proportional fairness case.
+Proposition \ref{prop:cstar} provides a complete characterization of the optimal solution to Problem \eqref{op44}, which leads to the first main result on the upper found of the POF for the proportional fairness criterion.

 \begin{theorem} Consider a resource allocation problem with $n$ players, $n \geq 2$, for which the utility set $U \subseteq [0,1]^n$ is compact and convex, and the maximum achievable utilities of all players are equal.